caestradaa/covid_fatality_in_Col/README.md

 *Data analysis project about the effect of vaccines on covid-19 fatality in Colombia.*

 ## Overview
-- Resume: A data analysis on covid in Colombia was made in order to understand the effects that mass vaccination is having on the lethality of the Covid-19 virus in the country.
+- A data analysis on Covid-19 in Colombia was made in order to understand the effects that mass vaccination is having on the lethality of the virus in the country.
 The main objective is to understand if there really is any positive effect on the vaccinated population.
 - Two datasets were used: 1.Data extracted from the oficial repository of positive cases of Covid-19 in Colombia (up to July 14, 2021) of the National Institute of Health.
 2. Vaccination data extracted from the official Our World in Data repository.
 Final datasets with 4.5M and _ respectively.
-- Project tools: SQL Server for loading and cleaning data.
-Exploratory analysis using SQL and Python on a jupyter notebook via %sql magic (ipython-sql).
+- Project tools: SQL Server and ADS for loading and cleaning data.
+SQL and Python for exploratory analysis on a jupyter notebook via %sql magic (ipython-sql).
-- Short conclusion: It is found that....
+- It was found that during the first 3 months after the start of vaccination (02-2021), there is no significant change that indicates a decrease in lethality, however, from 05-2021 there is a notable decrease.
+It is much more evident in the more advanced age groups since they were a priority in the country's vaccination scheme.

 ## Problem statement